Preschool Letter G

 We also played a Beginning Sounds game together.
 He had HEAPS of fun with it!

 And then, we finished Day 3 with a g-g-g-garden project.
 We used the printables from Picklebums for this.
-Here is my creation:
+Here is our creation:

 And there you have it!
 Our Preschool Letter of the Week G all done 🙂